tylermercer/personal-website/src/en/posts/software/free-lunches.md

   in framework-based projects, it feels like a breath of fresh air.^[I do still use build tools in these projects---most notably [Astro](https://astro.build) and [Eleventy](https://11ty.dev).]
-- We can use our influential voices as developers to push for the adoption of lighter frameworks (which can even happen incrementally in some cases) over the JS heavy ones.
+- **We can use our influential voices as developers to push for the adoption of lighter frameworks** (which can even happen incrementally in some cases) over the JS heavy ones.
-- We can choose to value the marginal user, and test what we build on lower-end devices and network conditions.
+- **We can choose to value the marginal user,** and test what we build on lower-end devices and network conditions.
-- We can contribute to open-source projects that will help leaner frameworks compete with and integrate with the bundle-size giants like React.
+- **We can contribute to open-source projects** that will help leaner frameworks compete with and integrate with the bundle-size giants like React.
 (In my experience, there is a particular need for headless, accessible component libraries.)

 As educators and framework or library authors:

-- We can emphasize the importance of picking a well-suited tool for the job.
+- **We can emphasize the importance of picking a well-suited tool for the job**.
   (I say "a well-suited tool" rather than "the best tool" intentionally---there is often not a "best" tool for a specific job any more than there is a single tool that does all jobs well.)
-- We can make our tools and frameworks interoperable, especially with the dominant React ecosystem.
+- **We can make our tools and frameworks interoperable**, especially with the dominant React ecosystem.
 Preact, as mentioned above, is a good example of this.
-- We can focus on reducing the "magic" and complexity in our systems to the bare minimum.
+- **We can focus on reducing the "magic" and complexity in our systems** to the bare minimum.
 [Eleventy](https://11ty.dev) is an excellent example of this.
 It does one thing well, and relies on plugins and community-built starters to add non-core functionality on top of that.
-- We can increase awareness of _other_ tools that increase interoperability and facilitate picking a well suited tool for the job.
+- **We can increase awareness of _other_ tools** that increase interoperability and facilitate picking a well suited tool for the job.

 There are a couple frameworks in particular that I think are doing these things remarkably well: Astro and Qwik.